Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is TyeConversion ?<br>
 Conversion of data from one type to another is called TypeConversion.

+What is Encapsulation ? <br>
+Encapsulation in Java refers to integrating data (variables) and code (methods) into a single unit.

 What is HTML?<br>
 HTML stands for Hypertext Markup Language, where hypertext is the ability to turn a piece of text into a hyperlink that HTML makes it so that viewer can visit any document.